BenRed06/prusa-connect-text-updates/README.md

 # prusa-connect-updates

-# this is a small python program I hacked together one day when I was bored to text myself every 10-15 minutes the status of my prusa mini.
+# this is a small python program I hacked together one day when I was bored, its a basic GUI to show stats on your prusa mini!

 <h4>if people like it i will keep updating it as the prusa connect API gets better</h4>

+# plans:

+1.